quicwg/base-drafts/draft-ietf-quic-transport.md

 binding for the server's preferred address.

 Servers SHOULD initiate path validation to the client's new address upon receiving a probe packet from a different address.
-Servers MUST NOT send more than a minimum congestion window's worth of non-probing packets to the new address before path validation is complete.
+Before the client address is validated, servers MUST NOT send more data on the path than three times the number of bytes received on the path; see {{address-validation}}.

 A client that migrates to a new address SHOULD use a preferred address from the same address family for the server.